jayshah19949596/CarND-PID-Control-Project/README.md

 # CarND-PID-Control-Project

-This repository contains C++ code for implementation of PID controller to derive steering angles for a car to drive around a circular track.
-This task was implemented to partially fulfill Term-II goals of Udacity's self driving car Nano degree program
+This repository contains C++ code for implementation of PID controller, to derive steering angles for a car to drive around a circular track.
+This task was implemented to partially fulfill Term-II goals of Udacity's self driving car Nano degree program.

 ## Background

 A critical module in the working of any robotic system is the control module.
-Control module defines the action which the robotic system performs in order to achieve a task.
-These actions can vary on the type of system and the type of task.
-For e.g.: A simple mixer grinder's control module only controls the speed of rotating more.
+Control module defines the action, which the robotic system performs in order to achieve a task.
+These actions can vary on type of the system and type of the task.
+For e.g.: A simple mixer grinder's control module only controls the speed of rotating motor.
 A little more complex system such as a Remote Controlled (RC) car needs a control module to move forward, backward and turn.
-Highly complex systems such as prosthetic arms, self driving cars, product manufacturing factories require control modules for multiple tasks at the same time.
+Highly complex systems such as prosthetic arms, self driving cars, product manufacturing factory units require control modules for multiple tasks at the same time.

-One of the basic implementation of a control system is a Proportional (P), Differential (D), Integral (I), together, PID controller.
+One of the basic implementation of a control system is a Proportional (P), Differential (D), Integral (I), together, a PID controller.
 PID controller is the most popular controller and is used in applications across domains.

 ## Working of PID Controller